zach7creech/Color-By-Number/README.md

 # Color-By-Number
 Color-By-Number is a program that utilizes Dr. James Plank's graphing utility jgraph to convert images into color-by-number games.
+It works best with digital art, but it works reasonably well even with real-life photos.

 ## Using Color-By-Number
 Installing ImageMagick is recommended.
 I haven't tested how `convert` and its options like `-resize` work without it.